BlockstreamResearch/bip-frost-dkg/README.md

 not be rederived solely from the participant's seed.

 To facilitate backups of a DKG session,
-ChillDKG offers the possibility to recover a participant's DKG output from the participant's host secret key and the recovery data of the specific session, As a result, a full backup of a participant consists of the host secret key as well as the recovery data of all DKG sessions the participant has successfully participated in.
+ChillDKG offers the possibility to recover a participant's DKG output from the participant's host secret key and the recovery data of the specific session.
+As a result, a full backup of a participant consists of the host secret key as well as the recovery data of all DKG sessions the participant has successfully participated in.

-Since the recovery data is the same for all participants, if a participant loses the backup of the recovery data of the DKG session, they can request it from any other participants or the coordinator.
+Since the recovery data is the same for all participants, if a participant loses the backup of the recovery data of the DKG session, they can request it from any other participant or the coordinator.
 Moreover, the recovery data contains secrets only in encrypted form and is self-authenticating so that it can, in principle, be stored with an untrusted third-party backup provider.